librecores/librecores-web/README.md

   below.
 - Install Vagrant.
 It's fast and simple: http://www.vagrantup.com/downloads
 - Install vagrant-hostmanager: `vagrant plugin install vagrant-hostmanager`
+- Create the secrets file `ansible/secrets/dev-vagrant.secrets.yml`.
+A template is available in `ansible/secrets.dist/dev-vagrant.secrets.yml`
 - `cd vagrant; vagrant up`.
 This might take a while.
 - Take your web browser to http://librecores.devel and you should see the LibreCores web site.
 At http://blog.librecores.devel you'll find the blog.